kyphan38/web/assets/docs/study/soft skills/3-ccc.md

 - Both are co-creation techniques where one person drives and one or more people "assist" or watch
 - Both techniques enhance output and team cohesion

-## Social grease and the water cooler
+## Social Grease and the Water Cooler

 The power of social grease